Water supply and sanitation in the United States: Supply-side management

 Historically the predominant response to increasing water demand in the U.S. has been to tap into ever more distant sources of conventional water supply, in particular rivers.
 Because of environmental concerns and limitations in the availability of water resources, including droughts that may be due to climate change, this approach now is in many cases not feasible any more.
 Still, supply-side management is often being pursued tapping into non-conventional water resources, in particular seawater desalination in coastal areas with high population growth.
 California alone had plans to build 21 desalination plants in 2006 with a total capacity of 450 e6USgal per day, which would represent a massive 70-fold increase over current seawater desalination capacity in the state.
 In 2007 the largest desalination plant in the United States is the one at Tampa Bay, Florida, which began desalinating 25 e6USgal of water per day in December 2007.

 In 2005 over 2,000 desalination plants with a capacity of more than 100m3/day had been installed or contracted in every state in the U.S. with a total capacity of more than 6 million m3/day.
 Only 7% of that capacity was for seawater desalination, while 51% used brackish water and 26% used river water as water source.
 The contracted capacity corresponds to 2.4% of total municipal and industrial water use in the country in 2000.
 The actual share of desalinated water is lower, because some of the contracted capacity was never built or never operated, was closed down or is not operated at full capacity.

-In 2017, the U.S. Global Water Strategy was passed, where the U.S. Government will work with countries in order to achieve four objective: increase access to safe drinking water, while promoting hygienes and sanitation services, protect freshwater resources, promote cooperation on shared waters, and strengthen water financing.
+In 2017, the U.S. Global Water Strategy was passed, where the U.S. Government will work with countries in order to achieve four objectives: increase access to safe drinking water, while promoting hygienes and sanitation services, protect freshwater resources, promote cooperation on shared waters, and strengthen water financing.